 Because our camps strive to be safe sanctuaries for children and vulnerable adults, all volunteers must complete the (5) steps outlined below:

-Completing the form online is the easiest way for our directors to get your information as quickly as possible!
-Complete ONLINE Volunteer Information and Disclosure Page * If you need or prefer, PRINT A PAPER FORM .
-If you need a paper copy mailed to you, call the Camp & Retreat Ministries volunteer database manager at (503)802-9212 or email at firstname.lastname@example.org.
+Completing the form online is the easiest way for our directors to get your information as quickly as possible! * If you need a paper copy mailed to you, call the Camp & Retreat Ministries volunteer database manager at (503)802-9210 or email the camping office at email@example.com.
 Complete this form and send it directly to the site at which you wish to volunteer.

 (3) Download, Complete and Send in your Health form directly to the site where you will be volunteering.